WEC-Sim/WEC-Sim/source/theory.rst

 Morison Elements
 ~~~~~~~~~~~~~~~~
 The Morison Equation assumes that the fluid forces in an oscillating flow on a structure of slender cylinders or other similar geometries arise partly from pressure effects from potential flow and partly from viscous effects.
-A slender cylinder implies that the diameter, D, is small relative to the wave length, :math:`?_w`, which is generally met when :math:`D/?_w < 0.1 ?
-0.2`.
+A slender cylinder implies that the diameter, D, is small relative to the wave length, :math:`\lambda_w`, which is generally met when :math:`D/\lambda_w < 0.1 - 0.2`.
 If this condition is not met, wave diffraction effects must be taken into account.
 Assuming that the geometries are slender, the resulting force can be approximated by a modified Morison formulation :cite:`Morison1950`.
 The formulation for each element on the body can be given as

  .. math::
 	F_{ME}=\rho\dot{v}+\rho\forall C_{a}(\dot{v}-\ddot{X})+\frac{C_{d}\rho A_{d}}{2}(v-\dot{X})|v-\dot{X}|